AI Use Cases/Healthcare

 Is our Human Resources data kept secure during this process?

 Yes.
-All employee and patient data remains encrypted in transit and at rest; we use zero-retention LLM policies so no proprietary staffing or clinical data trains public models.
-We comply with CMS Conditions of Participation and Joint Commission audit requirements.
-Your HR and clinical teams retain full access control and audit logs for all AI recommendations and approvals.
+All employee and patient data remains encrypted in transit and at rest, and none of your staffing or clinical data trains models used by anyone else.
+The build is designed around the documentation and audit requirements your CMS Conditions of Participation and Joint Commission surveys already impose, and your compliance and information security teams review the architecture before any data connection goes live.
+Your HR and clinical teams retain full access control and audit logs for every AI recommendation and approval.

 What is the timeframe to deploy AI workforce capacity planning?

-Deployment typically takes 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover data extraction and validation from Epic, Cerner, or athenahealth; weeks 4-6 involve model training on 24 months of historical encounter and staffing data; weeks 7-10 include dashboard configuration, HR workflow integration, and testing against real schedules; weeks 11-14 cover go-live support and staff training.
-Most Healthcare clients see measurable results within 60 days of go-live - forecast accuracy stabilizes and staffing recommendations begin reducing overtime costs.
+A rollout like this is scoped to show measurable results within 60 days of go-live - forecast accuracy stabilizes and staffing recommendations begin reducing overtime costs.

 What data does the AI system use for workforce capacity planning in healthcare?